Timber Ridge Apartments rebuilds slowly after massive fire

 MOLINE, Illinois-- As crews go door-to-door cleaning out apartments, Heather, the complex manager looks at the work that still needs to be done at Timber Ridge Apartments.

 “On this side of the building we`re still scrubbing the air and then it`s cleaning all hard surfaces," she said, touring the complex on Wednesday, Dec.
-27, nearly a full year since a fire displaced 70 residents.
+27, a week after fire displaced 70 residents.
 "We are also removing carpet and removing some dry wall in the hall where there is water and soot damage.
 Heather asked WQAD not to print her last name for personal reasons.

 Most of the damage is on the west side of the building.
 Heather says the amount of insulation lost in the fire and cold temperatures has caused another problem.